dijasila/GPAW/doc/documentation/mom/mom.rst

 from the HOMO-1 non-bonding (`n`) to the LUMO `3s` Rydberg orbitals are calculated.
-The `n` and `3s` orbitals have the same symmetry (a1), therefore, variational collapse can potentially occur if MOM is not applied.
+The `n` and `3s` orbitals have the same symmetry (a1), therefore, variational collapse can potentially affect a calculation without MOM.
 In order to calculate the energy of the open-shell singlet state, first a calculation of the mixed-spin state obtained for excitation within the same spin channel is performed, and, then, the spin-purification